scottalmond/EscapeRoom/resources/DESIGN.md

 Attempting to design reconfigurable puzzles that target a variable number of players has proven challenging.
 To limit scope, a finite number of players was chosen.
 - Requirement [TIER 1] [Software] [Management]: The finale shall be designed to be operated by five players.

-- Implementation [TIER 2] [Software]: The goal of the finale shall be an immersive audio-visual experience that impresses players.
+- Implementation [TIER 2] [Software]: The goal of the finale shall be an immerse audio-visual experience that impresses players.
 	- Implementation [Software]: Escape rooms are typically designed around the setting of graphic adventure puzzle video games common in the 1980's and into the 1990's.
-Typically this is accomplished through the use of physcial puzzles that require a subset of the team to solve.
+Typically this is accomplished through the use of physical puzzles that require a subset of the team to solve.
 However, this room is focused heavily on the team work aspect and instead requires the full team to coordinate to solve a series of interactive games.
 	- Implementation [TIER 3] [Software]: Music will be played during the Snake game, Hyperspace game, and Credits sequences.
 		- Requirement [TIER 2] [Software] [Management]: Finale sounds shall support the space-themed illusion of the room.
 			- Implementation [TIER 3] [Software]: Instrumental music will be originally composed that fits the space-theme.
 Music will be designed to serve as a background accompaniment to the main player action, as is done to set ambiance in Hollywood movies.